 British Guardsmen and German Light Infantry took up positions at he Chateau of Hougoumont, and more British and German riflemen were in the centre at the farm of La Haye Sainte.

 Napoleon launched a bombardment from his canon, and a diversionary attack against Hougoumont.
-The French were shot down by the British and German riflemen.
+The French had become shot down by the British and German riflemen.

-The Dutch-Belgians were driven back from the centre by the French.
+The Dutch-Belgians had become driven back from the centre by the French.
 Once they reached the ridge, the French were driven back British infantry followed by a counter-attack by British heavy cavalry.
-The cavalry routed the French infantry, but was cut to pieces with counter-attack by French cavalry.
+The cavalry routed the French infantry, but become cut to pieces with counter-attack by French cavalry.

 The soggy ground hampered the French cavalry again the British troops in formed squares.
 The French captured La Haye Sainte from the British and Germans.
 Duke of Wellington strengthened his position when Napoleon sent troops to recapture the village of Plancenoit from the Prussians.

 The French Imperial Guard marched up the ridge between Hougoumont and La Haye Sainte.
 They came under fire from the British guardsmen and light infantry.
-The Imperial Guard were defeated, which send the rest of the French forces into panic and retreat.
+The Imperial Guard had become defeated, which send the rest of the French forces into panic and retreat.

 It was a victory for the Duke of Wellington.
-He was reported to say that the battle was “the nearest-run thing you ever saw in your life.”
+He had been reported to say that the battle was “the nearest-run thing you ever saw in your life.”

 Political career, and Prime Minister

-22nd January 1827, He was appointed Commander-in-Chief of the British Army.
+22nd January 1827, He had become appointed Commander-in-Chief of the British Army.
 In February he also became Constable of the Tower of London.

 1828, King George IV invited Arthur to form his own government, he had become the British Prime Minister.
 He chose not to live at 10 Downing Street for the first seven month, due to finding it too small.
 Only when his own home Apsley House had extensive renovations did he move into the official residence.